sdslack/csci_6118_project/README.md

 + Visualize the available metadata included with genetic sequences
 + Allow for better selection of sequences for download
++ Improve understanding of how query choices narrow available data

-TODO: add example plot here?
+TODO: add example plots here?

 **Reach Goal: Automate visualization and searching**